NexGenCloud/hyperstack-sdk-python/docs/ImageApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **list_images**
+# **list_images2**
-> Images list_images(region=region, include_public=include_public, search=search, page=page, per_page=per_page)
+> Images list_images2(region=region, include_public=include_public, search=search, page=page, per_page=per_page)

 List Images

 Returns a list of all available operating system (OS) images, providing details about each image's corresponding virtual machine operating system.
 You can include the optional `region` parameter in the query string of the request to specifically return OS images from the designated region.
 Additionally, use the `include_public` parameter to specify whether to include public images in the response.
-For more information onOS images, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/images).
+For more information onOS images, [**click here**](https://docs.hyperstack.cloud/docs/virtual-machines/images).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack